hashicorp/vault/website/source/docs/auth/jwt.html.md

 ```

 A parameter of `"division"` will reference "North America", as this is a top level key.
 A parameter
-`"/groups/primary"` uses JSONPointer syntax to reference "Engineering" at a lower level.
+`"/groups/primary"` uses JSON Pointer syntax to reference "Engineering" at a lower level.
 Any valid
-JSONPointer can be used as a selector.
+JSON Pointer can be used as a selector.
 Refer to the
-[JSONPointer RFC](https://tools.ietf.org/html/rfc6901) for a full description of the syntax
+[JSON Pointer RFC](https://tools.ietf.org/html/rfc6901) for a full description of the syntax

 ## OIDC Authentication

 This section covers the setup and use of OIDC roles.
-If a JWT is to be provided directly, please
+If a JWT is to be provided directly,
 refer to the [JWT Authentication](/docs/auth/jwt.html#jwt-authentication) section below.
 Basic familarly of [OIDC concepts]
 (https://developer.okta.com/blog/2017/07/25/oidc-primer-part-1) is assumed.

-Vault includes two built in OIDC-based login flow: the Vault UI, and the CLI
+Vault includes two built-in OIDC login flows: the Vault UI, and the CLI
-using a `vault login` helper.
+using a `vault login`.

 ### Redirect URIs

 An important part of OIDC role configuration is properly setting redirect URIs.
 This must be
 done both in Vault and with the OIDC provider, and these configurations must align.
 The
 redirect URIs are specified for a role with the `allowed_redirect_uris` parameter.
 There are
-different redirect URIs to configure for the Vault UI and `vault login` flows, so
+different redirect URIs to configure the Vault UI and CLI flows, so one or both will need to
-one or both will need to be set up depending on the installation.
+be set up depending on the installation.

 **CLI**